baryluk/benchmark-povray-docker/README.md

 compiler optimizations for different micro architecture, vectorization and other compiler techniques.

-Running:
+# Running

     docker run --rm -it baryluk/povray-bench

-or
+and just wait and observe as benchmark is doing its things.

+Main metrics for comparisson is Trace Time row, that lists in seconds time it took to finish main stage of raytracing in POV-Ray.

+# Verbose mode

+For a lot of additional CPU, machine and compiler related diagnostic use:

     docker run --rm -it -e BENCHMARK_VERBOSE=1 baryluk/povray-bench

-for a lot of additional CPU, machine and compiler related diagnostic.
-It will still hide configuration and compilation stage, and is a good way to learn about your system.
+It will still hide configuration and compilation stage, and is a good way to learn about your system and share it with others.

+Instead of usine docker run option to pass environment variable using `-e BENCHMARK_VERBOSE=1`, you can use option `-v` to the same effect.

+# Compiler settings

+By default GCC compiler will be used.
+You can use `-c` option benchmark option, or `-e BENCHMARK_CLANG=1` docker run option, to switch clang compiler.

+In current image GCC 6.3.0 and clang 4.0 are available.

+Default options used by benchmark for both GCC and clang are as follow (beyond that provided by povray configure and make scripts explicitly):

+    -std=c++03 -march=native -g0 -Ofast -fomit-frame-pointer -pthread
+    -fno-stack-protector -U_FORTIFY_SOURCE

+During PGO first stage build `-O2` and compiler specific options will be appended.

+Additional options can be passed using `-e BENCHMARK_COPTS=...` option to docker run.
+They will be passed along to configure and build scripts at the end of existing options, but before any PGO-specific options.

+For full information about used options run benchmark in verbose mode.

 # Options

 You can pass various options to the benchmark via docker environment.
-Similar to BENCHMARK_VERBOSE as shown above.
+Similar to `-e BENCHMARK_VERBOSE=1` as shown above.

+It is also possible to pass options directly to the benchmark script, but some options are not available this way right now.

-Fully list of options can be seen by passing -e BENCHMARK_HELP=1 to docker run or using -h option, which show currently these options
+Fully list of options can be seen by passing `-e BENCHMARK_HELP=1` to docker run or using -h option, which show currently these options

 ```text